 Pricing for screen printed apparel is driven by several key factors:

-For optimal printing results, create and send your artwork at its “life-size” or actual printed dimensions in a vectorized format like ai, pdf, or eps.
+For optimal printing results, create and send your artwork at its “life-size” or actual printed dimensions in a vectorized format like ai, pdf, or eps with all fonts converted to outlines.
 If this is not possible and you need to send rasterized art, please send you graphic sized approximately as large as you’d like it to be printed and set at a resolution of 300 dpi.
 Rasterized files are acceptable in psd, pdf, tiff, or jpeg formats.

 Adjusting the settings for your image size/canvas space to “life-size” dimensions and resolution to 300 dpi needs to be done BEFORE you begin designing.
 If you design your graphic on a small canvas and at a lower resolution, you can’t simply enlarge the design and change the resolution to 300 dpi and get a high detail file.
 Starting with the canvas space sized correctly and the resolution set at 300 dpi before you design will improve the quality of your print.